panxulab/Robust-Regularized-Pessimistic-Value-Iteration/README.md

 <sup>†</sup> Duke University
 </p>

-Code for the Paper "Robust Offline Reinforcement Learning with Linearly Structured f-Divergence Regularization", International Conference on Machine Learning (ICML) 2025
+Code for the Paper "Robust Offline Reinforcement Learning with Linearly Structured f-Divergence Regularization", International Conference on Machine Learning (ICML) 2025.
+All experiments are conducted on a machine with an 11th Gen Intel(R) Core(TM) i5-11300H @ 3.10GHz processor, featuring 8 logical CPUs, 4 physical cores, and 2 threads per core.

 ## Experiments